 unsigned long index Index of the cell before which the new cell is to be inserted, where the first cell is numbered 0.
-If index is equal to the current new cell is appended as the last cell of the row.
-Note that the index will differ from the index of the corresponding Node in the Node::childNodes if this is a MathMLLabeledRowElement!
+If index is equal to the current number of cells, the new cell is appended as the last cell of the row.
+Note that the index will differ from the index of the corresponding Node in the collection returned by Node::childNodes if this is a MathMLLabeledRowElement!